UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

     OR "health equity" OR "right to health*" OR "health rights" OR "health coverage" OR "health governance" OR "medical" OR "wellbeing" OR "well-being" OR "SDG 3"

-    OR	"disease$" OR "infection$" OR "illness*" OR "mortality" OR "morbidity" OR	"trauma"
+    OR	"infectious disease$" OR "communicable disease$" OR "contagious disease$" OR "transmissible disease$" OR 	"waterborne disease$" OR "water borne disease$" OR 	"infection$" OR "illness*" OR "premature mortality" OR "morbidity" OR	"trauma"
     OR	"cancer$" OR "neoplasm$"
     OR 	"diabetes"
     OR 	"chronic respiratory disease$"
     OR 	"cancer$" OR "*sarcoma" OR "sarcoma$" OR "*carcinoma" OR "carcinoma$" OR "*blastoma" OR "blastoma$" OR "myeloma$" OR "lymphoma$" OR "leukaemia" OR "leukemia" OR "mesothelioma$" OR "melanoma$"
     OR	"asthma" OR "chronic obstructive pulmonary disease$" OR "COPD" OR "chronic obstructive airway disease$" OR "chronic bronchitis" OR "emphysema" OR "pneumonia"
     OR	"diabetes"
     OR  "cardiovascular disease$" OR "heart disease" OR "heart attack$" OR "stroke"